EIGHT ENTRIES

 On 18 April the writer Ivan Dzyuba was arrested (CCE 24.3).
 His flat had been searched three times since the middle of January (the last time on the day of his arrest).
 He has tuberculosis in an advanced state, and cirrhosis of the lungs.

-In April Nadia Svitlychna, the sister of Ivan Svitlychny (CCE 24.3) was arrested.
-Her two-year-old son, in spite of requests and protests from relatives, was put into a children’s home.
+In April Nadiya Svetlichnaya (Ukr.
+Svitlychna), sister of Ivan Svitlychny (CCE 24.3), was arrested.
+In spite of requests and protests from relatives, her two-year-old son was put into a children’s home.

-On 11 May a psychiatric doctor, Samuil [Semyon] Gluzman (b.
+On 11 May a psychiatric doctor, Semyon Gluzman (b.
 1946) was arrested.
 Prior to his arrest he worked for a First Aid unit.
-Apparently he was arrested in connection with the same case as L[yubov] Serednyak (CCE 24.3).
-A Czech student, Anna Kocurova, has been arrested [see CCE 24, note 20].
+Apparently he was arrested in connection with the same case as Lyubov Serednyak (CCE 24.3).
+A Czech student, Anna Kocurova, has also been arrested (CCE 24.3, note 20).

 LVOV